 At any given time we have a small number of interns on our team.
 Interns in NYC focus on architecture but will have some opportunity to contribute to strategy projects if they are interested.
 Interns in Detroit focus on strategy but will have the opportunity to be involved in architecture from time to time.
 We pay a fair wage to all interns based on their experience and responsibilities on our team.

 In addition to gaining practical experience with the research, conceptualization, development, and production of architecture, interns will also have a view of the ins-and-outs of running an entrepreneurial design studio.

 Interested individuals may send a digital CV and portfolio via the contact information below.
 Please indicate which office you are applying to (Detroit/NYC).
 We hire people, not robots, so use the cover letter to tell us who you are and why you want to be part of Dash Marshall.
+Graph or infographics depicting your skill levels are unnecessary, but if you insist please indicate a scale.
+We suggest the scale of zero to Lina Bo Bardi.
 Inquiries sent with a generic cover letter will be ignored.

 From time to time we write about the ideas behind our work, challenges of contemporary design practice, and other topics that no one really wants to read about on a design studio’s website, but they may enjoy reading about in a different context.
 If you’re into that sort of thing, visit Dash Marshall / Civic Futures on Medium.